Correlated Dynamics in Marketing Sensitivities: Introduction

-This challenge has led to recent methodological work in marketing on dynamic heterogeneity specifications that allow for modeling individual-level dynamics in preference parameters ( \hyperlink{ref-dew_modeling_2020}{Dew et al., 2020}), including in brand choice applications.
-Yet, while that work solves the statistical problem of estimating a time-varying distribution of unobserved heterogeneity, it ignores the potentially important correlations that may exist across product categories.
-As illustrated by the simple example above, changes in consumer's budget or economic circumstances may impact many categories at once, inducing correlations in the dynamics of brand choice parameters.
-Such correlations can be extremely valuable to marketers: in many shopping contexts, including in both traditional consumer packaged goods and modern online settings, marketers may observe an abundance of information about a customer in one product category, but no or relatively little information in another.
-Understanding to what degree a shift in a consumer's preferences and sensitivities to marketing mix variables persists across product categories, or is idiosyncratic to a single product category, can help marketers leverage data in data-rich categories to make predictions about data-scarce categories.
-Furthermore, by leveraging this cross-category information, marketers can better target customers in categories in which they have not yet purchased.
-Yet, despite the obvious value of understanding cross-category preference dynamics, the marketing and choice modeling literature has provided only limited solutions to estimating these dynamics from data.
+While some forms of dynamics can be rationalized using standard economic models of utility maximization under constraint or consumer learning, it is challenging to account for such dynamics in the indirect utility models commonly used by marketers to optimize the marketing mix.
+This challenge has led to methodological work on dynamic heterogeneity specifications that allow for modeling individual-level dynamics in preference parameters \citep{dew2020modeling}.
+However, existing models often overlook a crucial factor: the correlation of consumer sensitivity dynamics across different categories.
+As illustrated by the simple examples above, changes in consumers' budgets or in the market as a whole may impact many categories at once, inducing correlations in the dynamics of choice parameters.
+Capturing such correlations can be extremely valuable to marketers: in many shopping contexts, including in both traditional consumer packaged goods and modern online settings, marketers may observe an abundance of information about a customer in one product category, but no or relatively little information in another.
+Understanding to what degree a shift in a consumer's preferences and sensitivities to marketing mix variables holds across product categories can help marketers leverage data in data-rich categories to make predictions about data-scarce categories.
+Moreover, if correlations in preferences can be accounted for by market-level trends, exploring and extrapolating those trends can be useful for market research and retail planning.

-In this paper, we develop a Bayesian semiparametric methodology for estimating individual-level, dynamic, correlated model parameters, which we apply in the context of an indirect utility model for brand choice.
-Our model leverages latent, multi-output Gaussian processes to capture the dynamics of customers' preference parameters in a parsimonious way, that allows for sharing of statistical information both across individuals, and within individuals across time and across product categories.
-We achieve this by fusing work in marketing on cross-category choice and dynamic heterogeneity with work in machine learning on semiparametric dynamic factor models ( \hyperlink{ref-teh_semiparametric_2005}{Teh et al., 2005}) and multi-output Gaussian processes, resulting in a novel specification that contributes to both the marketing and machine learning literatures.
-We term our specification Multi-Category Dynamic Heterogeneity (MCDH).
-While Bayesian nonparametrics have seen increased use in marketing, including Gaussian processes, ours is the first in the field to adapt multi-output Gaussian processes.